ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 Troubleshooting approach should be to look at OFFENDER_IND_SCHEDULES in the Nomis database to find when the appointment was created, then check appinsights at this time.

+### Non-associations

+This is a one way sync to Nomis.

+One scenario that still may not be successfully handled automatically is a merge where both merge noms ids have a NA with a 3rd party.
+In this case there is merge code which tries to avoid a unique key constraint error which would otherwise occur in the mapping service because 2 NAs have both parties the same and also the same sequence (usually 1).
+If this doesn't work, manual intervention is required to identify which NA is open and set its sequence to 2.
+The open one can be identified as being set as such in DPS and has no expiry date in Nomis.
+If neither has an expiry date in Nomis, a sync from DPS can be forced by e.g. editing the comment in the DPS UI, or the NA can be closed by calling the /close nomis-api endpoint.

 ## Architecture

 Architecture decision records start [here](doc/architecture/decisions/0001-use-adr.md)